alakpodia/alakpodia/README.md

 - 👋 Hi, I’m @alakpodia
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development and video game development
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning react & c++
-- 💞️ I’m looking to collaborate on any front end project
+- 💞️ I’m looking to collaborate on any project that aligns with my intersts
-- 📫 How to reach me ...
+- 📫 How to reach me ... raymond.alakpodia@gmail.com

 <!---
 alakpodia/alakpodia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.